 I hope I’ve convinced you how important self-care is.
 Prevent illness, boost creativity, and increase productivity all at the same time by investing in a self-care schedule.
 The benefits will far outweigh the time and energy it requires.

 You know that calendar you’re endlessly adding things to?
 Practice penciling yourself in.
 Block out chunks of time just for you.
 There’s really nothing more important!

-How are you doing on self care?
+How are you doing in the self-care department?
 Is it a priority or have you let it slide?
-Please take the time to leave a comment or suggestion below.
-It’s helps everyone reading this post.
+Let me know in the comments:)